raychorn/python_lib/README.md

 ## About <a name = "about"></a>

-inara.cz says it all.
-Not sure what this is?
-Hmmm...
-Come back when you do.
-This thing does data analysis for the purpose of well... work it out.
+Are you sure you should be reading this?

 ## Getting Started <a name = "getting_started"></a>

-Checkout the code and set-up your environment.
+Goi away.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites

-See the requirements.txt file.
+None.

 ```
 Give examples